Watermelon

 Books and the Watermelon

 August 3rd is National Watermelon Day!
 August is the perfect time to celebrate this sweet fruit that is 92% water.
-Hence the melons compound name and its refreshing effects on a hot summers day!
+Hence the melons compound name and its refreshing effects on a hot summer’s day!

-If you have been following our “Farmer’s Market” series, then you are aware this is a collection of resources for you to use with your kids.
-We have book recommendations, learning video finds and free resources for hands on fun and reinforcement.
-There are so many books about watermelons.
-Our top three books are rather fun and more fiction that non-fiction: “The Watermelon Seed” BY Greg Pizzoli, “Watermelon Day” BY Kathie Appelt, and “Peter Spit a Seed at Sue” BY Jackie French Koller.
+If you have been following our “Farmers’ Market” series, then you are aware this is a collection of resources for you to use with your kids.
+We have book recommendations, learning video finds, and free resources for hands on fun and reinforcement.
+There are so many books about watermelon.
+Our top three books are rather fun and more fiction than non-fiction: The Watermelon Seed by Greg Pizzoli, Watermelon Day by Kathie Appelt, and Peter Spit a Seed at Sue by Jackie French Koller.

-“Peter Spit a Seed at Sue” is another fun book.
-It was published in 2008 and it is coming from the same supplier as “Watermelon Day” – I will update, soon.
-In the meantime I found this reading and trust you will enjoy the story.
+Peter Spit a Seed at Sue is another fun book.
 One seed can start an entire ruckus and before anyone knows it the entire town is making one big mess.
 What a fun book!

 Watermelon Seed Spitting Data Collecting